qzhang503/proteoQ/README.md

     calling functions involved parameter `scale_log2r`, users can specify explicitly `scale_log2r = FALSE` if needed, or more preferably define its value under the global environment.

+11. I didn't cut the mustard by coming up with good names.
+Please drop me a note if you think there are better ways to name them.